 Our team at the Vancouver campus is committed to your success.
 We will be there to assist you from your first visit, right up to helping you find opportunities in your chosen career field.

-Located in the heart of the downtown core, the Vancouver Campus is minutes away from both the bustling business district of the city and Vancouver`s picturesque waterfront.
+Located in the heart of downtown, the Vancouver Campus is minutes away from both the bustling business district of the city and Vancouver's picturesque waterfront.
 The city, boasting a laid-back West Coast vibe, is a place where business suits mix with running attire and yoga wear is prolific.

 Vancouver is nicknamed the "City of Glass."
 Its towering skyscrapers are designed to beautifully reflect the sunlight in their glass windows.
 The city is also known the world over for its natural beauty, where snow-capped mountains meet the Pacific Ocean.
 Our Vancouver Campus is conveniently situated in an area that allows for modern conveniences and access to the natural beauty this city has to offer.
 Beautiful Stanley Park, the crown jewel of Vancouver, is a short walk from our doors if you need a refreshing walk around the famous seawall or a fresh breath of ocean air.